edinburgh-napier/SET09102/notes/unit1_code_quality/readability.md

 writing maintainable and efficient code.
 Readable code ensures that developers can easily understand and work with the codebase, facilitating collaboration, debugging, and future enhancements.
-As code evolves and different team members contribute, clear and readable code reduces the likelihood of errors, minimizes onboarding time for new developers, and enhances the overall productivity of the team.
+As code evolves and different team members contribute, clear and readable code reduces the likelihood of errors, minimises onboarding time for new developers, and enhances the overall productivity of the team.
 Documentation, both in the form of comments and external documentation, provides context, clarifies design decisions, and explains complex logic that might not be immediately obvious from the code itself.
 Together, code